COVID-19 Resources for Nonprofits

 Stories of nonprofit resilience

 We’re looking to amplify stories of how nonprofits are responding to community needs in the time of COVID-19.
-Share yours on our social media channels or email Oveesh at oveesh@theonn.ca.
+Share yours on our social media channels or email Rishit at rishit@theonn.ca.

 We’re also looking to hear what is most needed by nonprofits at this time.
 Please share with us so we can amplify and advocate alongside you.
 You can read several examples from across the country on our advocacy page.